SaptarshiSarkar12/Drifty/Website/app/docs/Usage/drifty-gui/Overview.md

 ## The Directory Input Field

-The directory input field is located at the middle-center portion of the window and is where you can specify the directory where you want to save the downloaded file.
+The directory input field is located in the middle-center portion of the window and is where you can specify the directory where you want to save the downloaded file.
 By default, the directory is set to `{user_home}/Downloads`.
 You can manage directories by right-clicking on the directory input field to open a context menu that lists all previously used download directories.
 You can also **Add** a new directory by clicking on **Add Folder**.
 ![Directory Context Menu](https://github.com/user-attachments/assets/303a593b-392f-46ea-891b-fe8e5a02fe49)

 ## The File Name Input Field